-Coach said, “Don’t worry, I am pretty sure that linebacker is personally attacking you for making him look bad.”
+The coach said, “Don’t worry, I am pretty sure that linebacker is personally attacking you for making him look bad.”

 We called the play and no sooner was the ball hiked and it was obvious that linebacker was coming to kill me.
-I threw it just to his right to avoid his raised arms and ten yards down field.
+I threw it just to his right to avoid his raised arms and ten yards downfield.
 I then went to the ground.

-Maynard is our best receiver and with Bridgewater covering him, Hadley was again open.
+Maynard is our best receiver and with Bridgewater double covering him, Hadley was again open.
 He caught the pass and ran another twelve yards before he was tackled.

 Our defense was good enough to eventually stop Bridgewater.
 I was badly bruised, but I could play.
 But they stopped us this time.
 It was the second time we got the ball back that we were able to move the ball.
 I was now enough of a threat, Johnny James could again successfully run with the ball.
 He gained 24 yards in three plays.
 But now in two downs, they kept us to three yards and we needed at least seven yards to gain a first down and keep the ball.

-Coach once again called Sweep Left but it was to be a trick play.
+The Coach once again called Sweep Left but it was to be a trick play.
 I tossed it to Johnny right after it was hiked to me.
 I counted three and they ran downfield.
 Coach was right they didn’t expect me to be a receiver and I wasn’t covered.
 I was to stop at seven yards, but I felt better running.
 Johnny saw me run and he threw it ahead of me.
 “Great!”

 I ran passed an official that screened me from their defender.
 I caught the ball and kept running.
 Roberts from Bridgewater was in the act of tackling me when I dove forward.
 He did tackle me, but it wasn’t full force like he intended.

-Being a smaller guy I had learned not to take a direct hit if it could be avoided.
+Being a smaller guy, I had learned not to take a direct hit, if it could be avoided.
 Roberts growled at me, “You were lucky that time.
 I’m going to put the hurt on you when I can.”
 It is a good practice not to show fear when you’re scared and I don’t think I did.
 Roberts had a reputation and it was not good.

-We moved the ball close toward the goal line, but we had one play left to try and score.
+We moved the ball closer toward the goal line, but we had one play left to try and score.
 It was now hard for me to see our receivers and there was only player, Hadley that I ever timed a play with.
 We called a timeout and planned our play.
 Hadley in a timed route was to go just over the goal line at a set spot.
 Hike, time and I threw the ball.
 Hadley had gotten to the goal line, turn and stopped right where he was supposed to.
 Maynard was now running across the back of the goal line, eight yards deeper than Hadley.
 I threw it high enough only a good jump and catch by Maynard would result in a touchdown.
 Everything went well and Maynard showed how good he is.
-We even made the two point conversion.
+We even made the two-point conversion.
 If we could get the ball one more time we could win with a field goal.

 Unfortunately, we were only good enough to stop them from scoring.
 We lost the game 25-27.

 Riding home from the game with Dad, he was finally proud of me, but he also wanted to get his point made.
-“Well Bryce, I hope you got to know how exciting it is to play and win in football.
+“Well Bryce, I hope you got to know how exciting it is to play and almost win in football.
 Aren’t you glad you are not a cheerleader?”

 “Dad, I never said I wanted to be a cheerleader.
 I would rather be on the girls’ cross country team and run track.
-Even as a boy running cross-country would be better, the clock would be my judge not some official.”
+Even as a boy running cross-country would be better, the clock would be my judge, not some official.”

 While some see me as an effeminate boy, who’s probably gay.
 I am not willing to say that.
 If I’d be seen as a transgendered girl that would be preferable.

 It is kind of fun to finally get noticed by others in the school and be popular.
 All of it because I am now the starting quarterback.
-However, I’m repulsed by the amount of bruises that are piling up on my body.
+However, I’m repulsed by the number of bruises that are piling up on my body.
 I’ve had a few scrapes and cuts, thankfully none yet bad enough that it should leave a scar.
-Hadley chides me, “Hey Bryce, why are you afraid to break a bone or get some stitches?
+My friend Hadley chides me, “Hey Bryce, why are you afraid to break a bone or get some stitches?
 They’re like a badge of courage.”

 I tell him, “I don’t understand what is so courageous about getting one’s body damaged in this game.
-Do you know how easy it is get brain damage or need a knee replacement when we get older?”
+Do you know how easy it is to get brain damage or need a knee replacement when we get older?”